robert-abc/HTC2022-Sparse-DIP/README.md

 <p align="center">
 <img src="https://github.com/robert-abc/HTC2022/blob/main/figures/extraSamples_A.png" width="200">  <img src="https://github.com/robert-abc/HTC2022/blob/main/figures/extraSamples_B.png" width="200">   <img src="https://github.com/robert-abc/HTC2022/blob/main/figures/extraSamples_C.png" width="200">   <img src="https://github.com/robert-abc/HTC2022/blob/main/figures/extraSamples_D.png" width="200">
 </p>
-* *The test set consists of 21 phantoms, (...) that will be made public by the end of the competition*.
-* In this sense, it was necessary to generate extra data by simulation (See Section 2).

 ### 1.2 Challenge constraints:
-By the rules: *The actual challenge data consists of 21 phantoms, arranged into seven groups of gradually increasing difficulty, with each level containing three different phantoms, labeled A, B, and C.*
+By the rules: *The actual challenge data consists of 21 phantoms, arranged into seven groups of gradually increasing difficulty, with each level containing three different phantoms, labeled A, B, and C. (...) that will be made public by the end of the competition*
-* We know the subsampling of each difficulty group., that is: The information given includes the initial (random) angle, the angular range, and the angular increment.
+* We know the subsampling of each difficulty group, that is: The information given includes the initial (random) angle, the angular range, and the angular increment.
 * The sinogram size varies for each difficulty group.
 * We do not have examples for each difficulty group about the number and size of the holes (only one example of A, B, and C).